rustymotors/server/README.md

 ## Help Wanted

 I'm writing this from scratch.
 While I'm proud of what I've done, I'm hitting the point where I need help.
 Therefore, I'm open-sourcing this.
 Any assistance you can provide, either from code help, to suggestions, to even pointing out better ways to do things are greatly appreciated.

+There's a brief explanation of the thought process here [link](https://github.com/drazisil/mco-server/issues/164), and the [docs directory](./docs/) also contains some notes.

 ## Server Setup